Alberigi/calculadora/README.md

 ## 💻 About this Project

-A Calculator in HTML, CSS and JavaScript Vanilla, with basic math operations.
+A Calculator in HTML, CSS and JavaScript Vanilla, with basic math operations, and test coverage with vitest.

 ## Getting Started

 ### Run application

+- `nvm use` // to use a version 18.12.1 of Node.js
 - `npm install`
 - `npm run dev`

+## Run test
+- `npm run test`
+- `npm run coverage`

 ## Pending features

-- [ ] e2e tests
+- [X] e2e tests
-- [ ] unit tests
+- [X] unit tests
 - [ ] change to scss
 - [ ] eslint configuration